UNH Technology Showcased at 4th Annual R&D 100 Conference

 The other participating panelists presented a range of technologies from their organizations which spanned a wide spectrum of industries and applications, including a machine learning algorithm for diagnosing, monitoring, and treating neurological conditions and diseases; a system to prevent drivers from intentionally and unintentionally entering a one-way street the wrong way; and a data analytics tool to increase electrical grid power system performance and transmission reliability.

 After the presentations, the panelists fielded questions from the audience regarding their technologies, and conversation eventually turned to the state of technology transfer and how best to work with universities.
-The panelists shared their perspective on the successes and pitfalls they’ve experienced working with industry and agreed that continued dialogue is important in ensuring more seamless processes.
+The panelists shared their perspectives on the successes and pitfalls they’ve experienced working with industry and agreed that continued dialogue is important in ensuring more seamless processes.

 Following the conference, a number of companies have contacted UNHInnovation (UNHI) for more information regarding the technologies that Matt presented, including venture capital and start-up companies in New England.
 Through his networking with other technology transfer professionals, Matt was also able to identify potential collaboration opportunities between the panelists’ institutions.
 For example, UCF’s research in wrong-way driving aligns with research that is being conducted at UNH’s Connectivity Research Center.